Alon-Alush/alon-alush.github.io/_posts/AV-evasion/2025-04-18-evadingavs.md

 Instead of directly calling a CRT function like `VirtualAlloc`, malware authors will create their own "custom implementations" of these functions.

-For example, instead of using `GetModuleHandleW` directly, which is very suspicious:
+For example, instead of calling `GetModuleHandleW` directly from the CRT (which is *hooked to death* by AV solutions):

 ![Direct WinAPI function usage](/assets/images/evadingavs/crtfunction.png)